minhtuan29/computer-graphics-cs465/README.md

 + I do not hardcode.
 When the teacher has a sudden request to change the input parameters, my program still do good.
 *To be honest, I kinda lazy.
 It has some hardcode and lucky to me*
 + High performance of my program, no lag
-+ Not only did I choose to write in C++, but I also used a tool with no support, but I built a good program.
++ Not only did I choose to write in C++,  I used a tool with no support, but I built a good program.
 + Having code in OOP style.
 In addition, I apply inheritance and abstraction

 My project is simply, few features.
 I thought I barely passed the subject, but my teacher gave me a good compliment.
 Beautiful, simple, easy to see and easy to use.
 The lesson I have learned is that we just need to do it simply and fully to get nice score.